About Art, Heart & Hoofbeats Sanctuary

 Art, Heart & Hoofbeats Sanctuary was founded by Anne Krocak, a visual artist, educator, and community art leader with over 25 years of experience creating inclusive, trauma-informed creative spaces.

 Anne holds a BFA from the University of Minnesota, a Master’s degree in Art Education, and a Special Education degree.
-She has led public and community-based art projects across Minnesota and nationally, including collaborations with schools, libraries, museums, healthcare systems, and community organizations.
+She has led public and community-based art projects across Minnesota and nationally, collaborating with schools, libraries, museums, healthcare systems, and community organizations.

 Our Values